pcdslab/ProteoRift/README.md

 `conda activate proteorift`

 ### Database Search
 Our end-to-end pipeline uses two models [Specollate](https://github.com/pcdslab/SpeCollate) and ProteoRift.
-You can download the weights for both models [here](https://github.com/pcdslab/ProteoRift/releases/tag/V1.0.0) under the Assets section.

 1. Use mgf files for spectra in `sample_data/spectra`.
 Or you can use your own spectra files in mgf format.
 2. Use human peptidome subset in `sample_data/peptide_database`.
 You can provide your own peptide database file created using the Digestor tool provided by [OpenMS](https://www.openms.de/download/openms-binaries/).